 If you are facing a third DUI in Florida, contact an experienced attorney to discuss your case.
 We represent clients accused of refusing to submit to a chemical test of their blood, breath or urine.
-We also know how to fight to keep the chemical test results out of court at trial.
+Our DUI defense attorneys know how to fight to keep the chemical test results out of court at trial.

 With offices in downtown Tampa in Hillsborough County and New Port Richey in Pasco County, we fight drunk driving cases throughout the greater Tampa Bay area.